BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 Show Artwork http://weirdmormonshit.com/
 Voicemail Line (864)Nake-dMo (625-3366)

-_This episode's audio was transcribed, and may contain errors._
+_This episode's audio was transcribed and may contain errors._

 Welcome to episode 43 of the Naked Mormonism podcast, the serial Mormon history podcast.
 Today is Thursday, December 1st, 2016.
-My name is Bryce Mlakenagle, and thank you for joining me.
+My name is Bryce Blankenagle, and thank you for joining me.

 The last historical episode that we had was a discussion with Mormon historian John Hamer.
-He offered some much needed perspective and helped to contextualize some of the history that we've been studying recently.
+He offered some much-needed perspective and helped to contextualize some of the history that we've been studying recently.
 Well, today we're going to dive right back into the timeline.